-Its on the way to Caprivi and the Namibian side of the Okavango!
+Let’s hit the road to Caprivi and the Namibian side of the Okavango!
 Bordered by the Bwabwata national park, the area is home to the small Mahango Reserve where the safari self-drive is a must.
-This ride along the river does not require great navigation skills and allows one to discover the place at their pace, along with splendid baobab trees or see the hippopotamus, cobs of Lencwe, elephants, antelopes and multitudes of birds.
+This drive along the river does not require great driving skills and allows one to discover splendid baobab trees, ipphos, lechwe, elephants, roan and a multitude of birds.

-On the side of Bwabwata, Buffalo core is the region where mammals are most dense.
-The large black herds of hippos and antelopes gather on the banks of the river, buffalos and kudus are also well represented, sustaining a notable number of lions.
-Beware, elephants may be more nervous than in other parts of Caprivi, it is recommended that you become vigilant.
+On the Bwabwata side, Buffalo core is the region where mammals are the most dense.
+Large herds of sables antelope and roan gather on the banks of the river.
+Buffalos and kudus are also well represented, sustaining a notable number of lions.
+Beware, elephants may be more nervous than in other parts of Caprivi, it is recommended to be vigilant.
 This may be an opportunity to join a guided game drive to learn more about the history of the reserve and the animals that reside there!

-For sporty, canyoning and fishing activities at Tiger Fish will be a particularly exciting experience while meeting with the Hambukushu and Xwe, providing a strong and exciting exchange moment.
-People of Angolan origin, whose life is centered on agriculture, fishing, hunting, pastoralism and gathering of wild plants, will share their way of life and about the legend of the famous Dikongoro.
+For sporty, rafting and Tiger Fish fishing will be a particularly exciting experience.
+Meeting with the Hambukushu and Xwe will provide a strong and exciting exchange moment.
+People of Angolan origin, whose life is centered on agriculture, fishing, hunting, pastoralism and gathering of wild plants, will share their way of life and narrate the legend of the famous Dikongoro.
 Fans of mythical creatures will be delighted.

-> Meet with the villagers of Hambukushu and Xwe
+- Meet with the Hambukushu and Xwe community

 KONGOLA AND THE EAST OF CAPRIVI

-Highlight: Explore the bird watching safari in the Mudumu and Rupara parks.
+Highlight: Bird watching safari in the Mudumu and Rupara parks.

-The Kwando river borders the Bwabwata park, Zambezi river and the Linyanti-Chobe river outlined on the east of Caprivi.
+The Kwando river bordering the Bwabwata park, the Zambezi river and the Linyanti-Chobe river mark the east of Caprivi.
 On this side, the priority is given to the self-drive safari or guided safari, according to one’s desire.
 In addition to Bwabwata, two national parks can be explored over several days which are:

 Mudumu National Park

-Mudumu reserve is situated at the north of the Rupara park and has an ambiance close to its neighbor.
-Bordered by the Kwando river to the west, Mudumu has a large population of a variety of animals.
-In addition to its many elephants, it is distinguished of other namibian parks with the presence of rare buffalos, sable and roan antelopes especially the cobes of Lechwe and marshbucks.
+Mudumu reserve is located north of the Rupara park and has an environment close to its neighbor.
+Bordered by the Kwando river to the west, Mudumu has a wide variety of animals with large populations.
+In addition to its numerous elephants, it is distinguished of other namibian parks with the presence of rare buffalos, sable and roan antelopes, and especially lechwe cobes and sitatungas.

 Rupara National Park

 Rupara is the closest Namibian reserve to Botswana, running east along the Linyanti river and west of the Kwando river.
-It is a reminiscent of the Okavango delta, by the presence of two large islands (Nkasa and Lupala) surrounded by many canals.
-The structure forms a beautiful swamp and it is visited less frequently by tourists.
-Here, birds multiply and there are many species attracted to the water such as the elephant, crocodile and hippopotamus.
-Amazingly, Rupara shelters a stable number of lions, very interested in buffalo herds, positioned on the islands.
+It recalls to mind the Okavango delta, by the presence of two large islands (Nkasa and Lupala) surrounded by many channels.
+The structure forms a beautiful swamp which is less visited by tourists.
+Here, birds multiply and there are many species attracted to the water such as the elephant, crocodile and hippos.
+More unexpected, Rupara shelters a stable number of lions, very interested in buffalo herds grazing on the islands.

-> Bird watching and exceptional encounter with a colony of the Carmine wasps on the Zambezi river (seasonal)
+- Bird watching and exceptional encounter with a colony of the Carmine bee-eater on the Zambezi river (seasonal)